Menu

 Representative Matters

 Okun v.
 Pobuckra Props., LLC, No. 2023-000063, 2025 WL 989835 (S.C.
 Ct.
 App.
 Apr.
-2, 2025) (challenged an adverse judgment in a wrongful death action imposing case-dispositive spoliation sanctions).
+2, 2025).
+Challenged an adverse wrongful death judgment that imposed case-dispositive spoliation sanctions.

 In re Alexion Pharms., Inc. Ins.
 Appeals, 339 A.3d 694 (Del.
-2025) (successfully obtained reversal of a judgment against multiple D&O insurers by persuading Delaware’s high court that an underlying securities lawsuit against the insured related back to an earlier SEC investigation, such that the D&O polices in effect at the time of the securities lawsuit owed no coverage).
+2025).
+Successfully obtained reversal of a judgment against multiple D&O insurers by persuading Delaware’s high court that a later-filed securities lawsuit related back to an earlier SEC investigation, eliminating coverage under the D&O polices in effect when the securities lawsuit was filed.

 Swan v.
 Villas Condo.
-Unit Owners’ Ass’n, 2024-Ohio-2313, 246 N.E.3d 1031 (successfully obtained affirmance of a judgment enforcing a settlement agreement, even though the parties had failed to memorialize the agreement in writing).
+Unit Owners’ Ass’n, 2024-Ohio-2313, 246 N.E.3d 1031.
+Successfully obtained affirmance of a judgment enforcing a settlement agreement, even though the parties had failed to memorialize the agreement in writing.

 Chiquita Brands Int’l, Inc. v.
 Nat’l Union Fire Ins.
 Co. of Pittsburgh, Pa., 57 N.E.3d 97 (Ohio Ct.
 App.
-2015) (successfully obtained affirmance of a judgment of $13M in defense costs and prejudgment interest, which the insured was required to repay after reversal of the trial court’s erroneous duty to defend ruling).
+2015).
+Successfully obtained affirmance of a $13 million judgment in defense costs and prejudgment interest, following reversal of an erroneous duty to defend ruling.

 Presentations